 SELF EMPLOYMENT ASSISTANCE PROGRAM

-SEAP is a program, at state option, designed to encourage and enable unemployed workers to create their own jobs by starting their own small businesses.
+SEAP is a program designed to encourage and enable unemployed workers to create their own jobs by starting their own small businesses.
+SEAP is available at state option.
 UI claimants participating in the program work full-time on starting their business instead of looking for wage and salary jobs.
 Beneficiaries receive the same weekly UI benefit amounts as regular UI benefits.
 NYS is one of 7 states which have enacted a SEAP program.
-See below, Additional Benefits, Self Employment Assistance Program.
+See below, Additional Benefits, Self Employment Assistance Program (SEAP).

 Dislocated workers are eligible for retraining and other services.
 See below, Additional Benefits, Dislocated Workers.